 • Submit parental financial information and supporting tax documentation.

 • Not have already been awarded fee assistance five times (the lifetime maximum).

-Note: Awards expire December 31st of the calendar year after you were granted assistance (for example, if your application is approved January 1, 2015 through December 31, 2015, then your fee assistance will expire on December 31, 2016).
-If you reapply for benefits the following year, your current award will expire as soon as you’re new award is granted.
+Note: You can use your Fee Assistance Program award benefits for up to 2 calendar years.
+Awards expire December 31st of the calendar year after you were granted assistance (for example, if your application is approved January 1, 2018 through December 31, 2019, then your fee assistance will expire on December 31, 2019).
+If you reapply for benefits the following year, your current award will expire as soon as your new award is granted.

 MCAT benefits you will receive include:

-• Copies of The Official Guide to the MCAT® (MCAT2015) Exam and other official MCAT practice products ($125 value).
+• Copies of The Official Guide to the MCAT® Exam, Fifth Edition and other official MCAT practice products ($170 value).

 • Up to $500 towards the psycho-educational or medical evaluation (sometimes required for your MCAT accommodations application).